 In this article, we will describe how to send email data extracted by Parseur to any app or database using Zapier.
-Thanks to Parseur integration with Zapier, you can send any parsed email data to almost any app or database.
+Thanks to Parseur's integration with Zapier, you can send any parsed email data to almost any app or database.
 All of this is in real time!

-Note: this article assumes you already have created and configured your Parseur mailbox.
+Note: This article assumes you have already created and configured your Parseur mailbox.
 Check out this page to get started if that is not the case.

 What is Zapier?